kyriacosn/spatial-phenotypes-of-puncta/README.md

 ## Introduction

-This project aims to make spatial modeling in biology more accessible by providing step-by-step tutorials on analyzing point patterns of peroxisomes within cells.
+This project aims to make spatial modeling in biology more accessible by providing step-by-step notebooks on analyzing point patterns of peroxisomes within cells.
 By incorporating predictors related to the ER and mitochondria, we can quantify specific spatial phenotypes.

 ## Spatial Phenotypes Quantified